lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

 LowKode is a library designed to make it easy to use metadata to build a UI.

-LowKode can be used in many ways...
+Among other things, LowKode can be used to...
-- LowKode can fully automate form creation, or just make your current forms easier to maintain.
+- fully automate form creation, or just make your current forms easier to maintain.
-- LowKode can also automate the construction of grid and tables, menus, navigation, etc.
+- automate the construction of grids and tables, menus, navigation, etc.
-- help keep business rules out of your UI code.
+- keep business rules out of your UI code.

 LowKode is not tied to any particular UI library, out-of-the-box LowKode uses Radzen Blazor components, but LowKode can use any UI library.